System1 Super Bowl LX Tracker

 Dove

 Unilever brand Dove will get into the game for the third consecutive year.
-The brand has consistently championed body positivity for young girls and women.
+The brand has consistently championed body positivity for young girls and women and this year’s ad reaffirms its positioning with a joyful celebration of girls’ sports.

 Hellmann’s

 The best teams are the longstanding ones, like Unilever-owned Hellmann’s and VML.
 In fact, System1’s Compound Creativity research revealed that brands that change agencies less frequently produce better work.
-Super Bowl LX marks the mayo brand’s sixth consecutive appearance, and we’re looking forward to seeing the touchdown-worthy creative that this dream team produces.
+Super Bowl LX marks the mayo brand’s sixth consecutive appearance, with Hellmann’s bringing Andy Samberg as “Meal Diamond” in the deli-set ad “Sweet Sandwich Time” featuring Elle Fanning, remixing Neil Diamond’s classic, and supported by social activations, a Jimmy John’s collaboration, and a one-day NYC karaoke truck.

 Ritz

-The Super Bowl and snacks are synonymous, so perhaps it’s no surprise that Ritz is back in the Big Game for its third consecutive year.
-The Martin Agency will support, with a 30-second spot airing in the third quarter.
+The Super Bowl and snacks go hand in hand, so Ritz returns to the Big Game for its third consecutive year.
+Bowen Yang stars, trading Rockefeller Plaza for a tropical beach, along with Jon Hamm and Scarlett Johansson.
+The Martin Agency is behind a 30-second spot set to air in the third quarter.

 Homes.com